faraz2023/NSCLC-Radiomics/README.md

 ## Instructions
 The notebook has been written with full documentation.
 You can review the steps of the code there.

-My tool set does not include anything fancy, but for eas of use I have added my Conda env file.
+My tool set does not include anything fancy, but for ease of use I have added my Conda env file.
 You can clone my environment with command:
 ```
 conda env create -f ./Z-CondaEnv/ims_mini_project_env.yml